 Due to their small size, they mainly eat very young snakes that they can easily swallow.
 They mainly eat non-venomous snakes such as the common keelback (a small non-venous snake found in Australia).

 However, they have also been documented eating venomous red-bellied black snakes, and even Coastal Taipan Snakes – which are the third third-most venomous terrestrial snakes in the world!

 Female Australian green frogs are larger than males, so they can eat larger snakes than the latter.

 Pacman Frogs Eat Snakes

-Pacman frogs (Argentine horned frogs) measure grow to a length of six inches and are about as wide as they are long.
+Pacman frogs (Argentine horned frogs) grow to a length of six inches and are about as wide as they are long.
 They have very large mouths, enabling them to large prey such as snakes.

 Pacman frogs typically eat juvenile non-venomous snakes.

 Cane Toads Eat Snakes